Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Textbook Question

-Constructing a Confidence Interval In Exercises 25–28, use the data set to (b) find the sample standard deviation.
+Constructing a Confidence Interval In Exercises 25–28, use the data set to (c) construct a 99% confidence interval for the population mean.
 Assume the population is normally distributed.

 SAT Scores The SAT scores of 12 randomly selected high school seniors